 There are many lagoons where the sun can be seen setting in the west.
 That’s mighty important to this California girl who can’t quite enjoy a trip to the beach without seeing the sun set over the water.
 We found beautiful sunsets at both the end of the road at the Narrows entrance to First Landing State Park and at Bubba’s Seafood Restaurant and Crabhouse.

 While along the Mid-Atlantic coastline and Chesapeake Bay, eat as the locals do and enjoy crabs, oysters, rockfish, and clams.
 Bubba’s Seafood Restaurant and Crabhouse has it all, including steamed crabs when they’re in season, and the view from Bubba’s simply can’t be beat.
 We also found a winner in Big Sam’s Inlet Café and Raw Bar; this small restaurant on the edge of the harbor offers a full array of local seafood.
 However, our entire family agreed that the best dish of the night at Big Sam’s was the double-grilled wings, which was recommended to us by the locals in the know.

-Of course, when in Virginia Beach, you’ll want to stay at an oceanfront hotel.
+Of course, when in Virginia Beach, you’ll want to stay at an oceanfront hotel or vacation rental.
 With views of the sunrise and easy access to the boardwalk, there’s nothing quite like having a home-away-from-home just steps from the sand.
 Our family loved the Holiday Inn and Suites Virginia Beach North Beach because everything at the hotel is so family friendly from the breakfast buffet with significantly reduced prices for kids to the children’s pool area with a tiny lazy river and two small water slides.
-Also, the location of the hotel is just right; it’s at the far northern end of the boardwalk close, but not too close, to all the oceanfront amenities on Atlantic Avenue.
+Also, the location of the hotel is just right; it’s at the far northern end of the boardwalk close, but not too close, to all the resort area oceanfront amenities on Atlantic Avenue.

 All pictures by Melissa Moore unless otherwise noted.